AriAtari/zombie_alpaca/README.md

 ```
 human.gets_weapon(weapon)
 ```
-where you have the choices of Pistol, Rifle, Grenade, and Rocket launcher!!
+where weapon can be Pistol, Rifle, Grenade, and Rocket launcher!!
+The input should be as a string.
 ```
 - Pistol: Increase chance of survival by 30 percent.
 - Rifle: Increase chance of survival by 40 percent.